Z1ngo1/cobol-practice-tasks/TASKS/TASK09-VSAM-DUPLCT-DETECT/README.md

 **Solution:** Verify VSAM records have correct layout — MAST-NAME starts at offset 7 (length 30), MAST-BIRTH at offset 37 (length 8)
 Check that INPUT-VSAM data was loaded with correct LRECL=74

-### Issue 5: Wrong Record Count in Summary

-**Cause:** TOTAL-REC counter not incrementing for the very first record (before main loop starts)
-**Solution:** Verify PRCSS-SORT-REC increments TOTAL-REC before the first ADD-TO-GROUP-BUFFER call and again inside the UNTIL EOF loop
-Expected for 10-record test: TOTAL RECORDS PROCESSED = 10

-### Issue 6: Group Buffer Overflow Warning

-**Cause:** More than 50 records share the same NAME+BIRTH key (production data scenario)
-**Solution:** For test data (max 3 per group) this should not occur
-For production data increase buffer size: WS-GROUP-TABLE OCCURS 50 TIMES → OCCURS 200 TIMES

 ## Program Output (SYSOUT)

 Expected execution log - see [OUTPUT/SYSOUT.txt](OUTPUT/SYSOUT.txt) for full output example.

 ## Notes

-- Program uses COBOL SORT verb with OUTPUT PROCEDURE for in-memory group detection
+- COBOL SORT verb with OUTPUT PROCEDURE allows group detection on sorted stream without intermediate file
-- GROUP BUFFER (OCCURS 50 TIMES) holds entire group before deciding to write or skip
+- GROUP BUFFER (OCCURS 50 TIMES) holds the entire group before deciding to write or skip — required because group size is unknown until the next different key arrives
-- Duplicate key is composite: NAME (30 chars) + BIRTHDATE (8 chars)
+- Duplicate key is composite: MAST-NAME (30 chars) + MAST-BIRTH (8 chars); records differing in any other field are still duplicates
-- Sort tertiary key SRT-ID ensures stable ordering within duplicate groups
-- Unique records (group size = 1) are silently skipped, not written to report
-- VSAM KSDS accessed in SEQUENTIAL mode for full-file sort input
-- Sort work file (SRTDD) is temporary (NEW,DELETE,DELETE), recreated each run
 - Tested on IBM z/OS with Enterprise COBOL